 Modular homes are meant to be placed on a crawl space or basement foundation, also called a perimeter permanent foundation.
 This foundation can be a block or poured wall.

-The homes cannot be placed on a slab foundation; this is because it needs a way to fasten to the foundation.
+The homes cannot be placed on a slab foundation; they need a way to fasten to the foundation.

 The Increasing Popularity of Modular Home Design